 - They are used to brighten the color of white pepper powder to make it more appealing to the consumer.

 - They are used as anti-caking agents.

 How to spot rice flour in white pepper powder?

 The color of white pepper powder adulterated with rice flour will appear brighter (as pictured above).

-White pepper powder mixed with rice flour tend to flow better and reduce caking.
+White pepper powder mixed with rice flour tend to flow better and reduce the caking effect.
 Rice flour is a common anti-caking agent.
-Because it is able to absorb moisture before the powder does.
+It is able to absorb moisture before the white pepper powder does.